 - Fruits: Choose a rainbow of fruits every day aiming for as many different colours as possible.

 - Whole Grains: Choose whole grains, such as quinoa, barley, buckwheat, amaranth, oats, wild rice and brown rice.
 Refined grains, such as white bread and white rice, act like sugar in the body.
 Eating too many refined grains causes blood sugar imbalances which increase inflammation in the body, raising the risk for disease.

 - Healthy Proteins: Choose fish, poultry, beans, or nuts, which contain healthful nutrients.
 Limit red meat and avoid processed meats, since eating even small quantities of these on a regular basis raises the risk of heart disease, type 2 diabetes, colon cancer, and weight gain.

-- Healthy Oils: Use olive and other plant oils in cooking, on salads, and at the table, since these healthy fats reduce harmful cholesterol and are good for the heart.
-Limit butter and avoid trans-fat.
+- Healthy Oils: Use olive oil in cooking, on salads, and at the table, since these healthy fats reduce harmful cholesterol and are good for the heart.
+Limit saturated fats and avoid trans-fat.

 - Water: Drink water, tea, or coffee (with little or no sugar).
 Limit milk and dairy (1-2 servings per day), and avoid sugary drinks.

 - Focus on natural real foods.
 Studies consistently show that the use of dietary supplements in humans does not result in health benefits equivalent to the health benefits gained from dietary sources of nutrition.
 It is always best to get your nutrients from a well-balanced healthy diet rather than relying on supplements.
 Supplements are designed to ‘supplement’ a healthy diet, not fix a poor diet.
 In certain situations, where nutrient deficiencies are present, supplements may be needed but this should always be in combination with a healthy diet.

 In addition to a healthy diet including more of the following foods can help to promote cognitive function: